microsoft/onnxruntime/docs/reference/execution-providers/CoreML-ExecutionProvider.md

 There are several run time options available for the CoreML EP.

-To use the CoreML EP run time options, create an unsigned integer representing the options, and set each individual options by using the bitwise OR operator.
+To use the CoreML EP run time options, create an unsigned integer representing the options, and set each individual option by using the bitwise OR operator.

 ```
 uint32_t coreml_flags = 0;